Stellar Exploration: Based in the EU with a parent company in the USA

 Multi-year mission lifetime can be achieved with careful control of cells charge and discharge.
 Integrated hardware provide control of charging, discharging, cell balancing and power distribution

-Over ten units launched (more delivered, now in the system integration pipeline)
+Over 20 units launched (more delivered, now in the system integration pipeline)

 Propulsion for Small Satellites